-While jazz giant John Coltrane was born and raised in North Carolina, and died in New York, he spent 15 years in Philadelphia.
-WRTI’s Susan Lewis looks at the role the city played in the career of this master sax player and composer, who would have turned 90 this month.
+Jazz giant John Coltrane was born and raised in North Carolina, died in New York, and in between he spent 15 years in Philadelphia.
+WRTI’s Susan Lewis looks at the role the city played in the career of this master sax player and composer, who would have turned 91 on September 23rd.

 The film is part of the Coltrane Planning Project of The Preservation Alliance for Greater Philadelphia.

 Coltrane’s house was designated a National Historic Landmark in 1999.
 Efforts to preserve the house are ongoing.